influxdata/docs-v2/CONTRIBUTING.md

 The product name is stored in `data/products.yml`

 ### InfluxCloud Content
-Many articles are unique to InfluxCloud or at least contain some information specific to InfluxCloud.
+Some articles are unique to InfluxCloud or at least contain some information specific to InfluxCloud.
 There are frontmatter options and an cloud shortcode that help to properly identify this content.

 #### All content is cloud-specific